thelegendofmario/open-scouting/README.md

 ### Additional steps for Production installation
 This depends on what server hosting provider you're using.
 However, there's a couple environment variables you need to set.

-Set the following global environment variables:
+Set the following global environment variables (See the `.env-template` file for the complete list of needed environment variables):
 - `DJANGO_ALLOWED_HOSTS` -> `${APP_DOMAIN}` (This works on DigitalOcean, this may not work on every hosting provider)
 - `DJANGO_LOG_LEVEL` -> `WARNING`